-The balance sheet liability represents the present value of the deficit contributions agreed as at 31 December 2019, and has been valued using the following assumptions set by reference to the duration of the deficit recovery payments;
+The balance sheet liability represents the present value of the deficit contributions agreed as at 31 December 2020, and has been valued using the following assumptions set by reference to the duration of the deficit recovery payments;

 December December December

-2019 2018 2017
+2020 2019 2018

 Discount rate (p.a.)
-1.2% 2.1% -
+0.3% 1.2% 2.1%

 The legal structure of the Scheme is such that if another employer fails, LDBF may become responsible for paying a share of that employer's pension liabilities.
-The next valuation is being carried out as at 31 December 2019.